odedia/tpcf-workshop/README.md

 ALTER TABLE person ADD middle_name varchar(255);
 ```

-Build and redeploy to PCF.
+Build and redeploy to TPCF.

 Flyway will automatically upgrade the Database Schema version to v2.